 As you inhale, shift your weight to your left foot while lifting your right foot an inch off the floor.
 Bring the foot to your shin or inner thigh with your right hand.
 Avoid immediately putting your foot on your knee.

 Exhale by grounding through your standing leg and lengthening through the crown of your head.
 Next, make prayer hands by bringing your palms together in front of your sternum.
+This pose is also among the most effective standing hip opening yoga poses.

 By strengthening the arches of the feet and the outer hips, this position improves focus and balance.